inflearn logo

 • Those who have only been "browsing" tools like Arkham, Nansen, and Dune and now want to learn how to use them properly and systematically

-• Those who want to establish “on-chain analysis” as a pillar of their career in the long term
+• Those who want to establish “on-chain analysis” as a core pillar of their career in the long term

 🧭 Lecture Structure at a Glance